thorwebdev/nextjs-typescript-react-stripe-js/README.md

 stripe listen --forward-to localhost:3000/api/webhooks
 ```

 The CLI will print a webhook secret key to the console.
-Set `STRIPE_WEBHOOK_SECRET` to this value in your `.env` file.
+Set `STRIPE_WEBHOOK_SECRET` to this value in your `.env.local` file.

 ### Deploy